Voltaire Foundation Origins

 The number of publications was increasing and the Foundation stood in a unique relationship to the University, often requiring decisions for which there was no precedent.
 In the most central area of business however, the edition of the Œuvres complètes, it was clear that the rate of publication, only sixteen volumes in a decade, could not inspire confidence that the project would ever be completed.
 In 1998 a crisis occurred, which led to the resignation of Andrew Brown as director and the departure of Ulla Kölving as associate General Editor of the Œuvres complètes.

 At a general meeting of eighteenth-century scholars in Paris, Nicholas Cronk affirmed the serious commitment of the Foundation to honour the principles laid down by Besterman and to complete the work which he had inaugurated.
 The University lent its support, both moral and financial, to this new spirit of endeavour.
 Haydn Mason was appointed General Editor of the Œuvres complètes, under the Présidents d’honneur W. H. Barber, René Pomeau and later Christiane Mervaud.
 The Editorial Committee was called upon to play a more active role than formerly.
-In 2002 Nicholas Cronk became Directeur de l’édition, a post which he continues to hold.
-Gradually the pace of production has risen to its current six volumes annually.
-A realistic timetable has been drawn up for the remaining volumes, with the year 2018 set for the completion of the whole.
+In 2002 Nicholas Cronk became Directeur de l’édition, and oversaw the completion of the project in 2022.

 Other projects have also been going forward alongside the Œuvres complètes and Oxford University Studies in the Enlightenment.
 The Corpus des notes marginales is in the course of publishing the rich material to be found in Voltaire’s annotations on books in his library in St Petersburg.
 The Electronic Enlightenment project, launched in 2008 and now hosted by the Bodleian Library, includes Voltaire in a far-reaching online collection of works from the Early Modern period.
 The Voltaire Lab is bringing the Foundation’s research and publishing into the digital era.
 Not least, the founding father will be permanently remembered in the endowment of the Voltaire Room at the Taylor Institution Library, the VF’s own Besterman Room, and in the annual Besterman Lecture.